gw-ospo/curioss-patterns/student-showcase-sessions-at-ospo-events.md

 # Student Showcase Sessions at OSPO Events

 # Pattern Summary
-Create dedicated conference sessions where students present their open source projects, contributions or experiences working with their institution’s OSPO.
+Create dedicated event/conference sessions where students present their open source projects, contributions or experiences working with their institution’s OSPO.

 # Problem / Challenge
 The lack of recognition for open source work within academia causes valuable contributions to remain invisible and potentially undermines student motivation to participate in open source projects over the long-term.